BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 | `target.entity_id`       | `no`     | The name of the Octoplus points that hold the points to be redeemed.
 This should always point at one of the [octoplus points sensor](./entities/octoplus.md#octoplus-points) entities. |
 | `data.points_to_redeem`  | `no`     | The number of points to redeem. |

+### Automation Example

+For automation examples, please refer to the available [blueprints](./blueprints.md#automatically-redeem-octoplus-points-for-account-credit).

 ## octopus_energy.update_cost_tracker

 This service allows the user to turn the tracking on/off for a given [cost tracker](./setup/cost_tracker.md) sensor.